top of page

 For the last 14 years I have worked at Mesa College, focusing on empowerment of students that struggle with trauma.
 As the daughter of a Civil Rights leader, diversity, and social justice have been a major focus of my work.
 I served on both the City College and Mesa College Diversity Committee since 2007 and continue this work pro bono to support equal rights and social justice for all people.

-Sue is currently only providing online teletherapy sessions.
+Sue is currently providing online teletherapy sessions.

 Caitlin Zahlis Headshot.jpeg